Below you'll notice I’m using the word “sewiest” to refer to a quilter and you might wonder, why?

 We're located in a historical district (our building is the oldest in town, built in 1760s) in Southern Vermont.

-Plus, when you spend over $50. you may take your receipt next door to my Grandpa's and mom's 1836 Country Store and receive a 1/4-pound of fudge or a cookie cutter!
+Plus, when you spend over $50. you may take your receipt next door to the family owned 1836 Country Store and receive a 1/4-pound of fudge or a cookie cutter!

 Each month we feature a different sewing theme.